 Nowadays there are many variations and adaptations of the traditional bingsu with toppings including ice cream, yoghurt, berries, fruit, chocolate, pieces of cheesecake, nuts, sauces – the works!
 But our favourite is still the traditional black sesame bingsu which is made up of shaved frozen milk with red beans, ddeok, some dried jujube, topped with black sesame flour, soy flour and a little jug of condensed milk to be poured over the top before eating!
 Mouthwateringly good!
 Or as they say in Korea – 맛있다!
 Masshittda!

-Korean Cuisine; So Much More Than Meat BBQ
+Korean Cuisine; So Much More Than Meaty Korean BBQ

 What are your favourite Korean dishes?
 Anything we missed?
 Let us know in the comments below.